romana/romana.github.io/how/moredetails.md

 ![Route Aggregation]({{ site.baseurl }}/images/cidr.png)

 > Note: For simplicity, the example shown uses 8 bits for each range, which makes the resulting IP addresses readable in four octet dot address notation.
+The actual number of bits used for Host, Tenant and Segment IDs is configurable.

 In this example all traffic for Host 1 (Host ID = 1), would go to the 10.1/16 network.
 Of this, traffic to Tenant 1 (ID=1) would be directed to the 10.1.1/24 network.
 Traffic for Tenant 2 (ID=2) would go to 10.1.2/24.
 Traffic to Tenant 1 Segment 1 (ID=1) would go to 10.1.1.16/28 (1 in bits 25-28 of address, or 00010000=16).
 For Host 2, all CIDRs would be the same, except that 1 would be replaced by 2, the ID of Host 2.